JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 ![](http://35percent.org/img/lharates.png)

-Even if we count all these new homes as council homes at council rents, the short and long term trend is clearly one of a ongoing decline in the number of council homes:
+Even if we do count all these new homes as council homes at council rents, the short and long term trend is clearly one of a ongoing decline in the number of council homes:

 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.8.2/jquery.min.js">
 </script>